 URL Variations: Different URL structures lead to the same content.

-Syndicated Content: Republished content from other sources can be duplicated without proper attribution.
+Syndicated Content: Republished content from other sources can be seen as duplicate if not properly credited.

 How to Fix